Kim Ho: Suwon Samsung Bluewings

-After stepping down as national manager, Kim was contacted by a new K League club Suwon Samsung Bluewings to become the first-ever manager of the club.
-He lifted 13 trophies including two K Leagues and two Asian Club Championships for eight years with Suwon.
-He also nurtured and discovered young talents called the "Kim Ho's Children".
-Many of them had successful careers in the K League even after his resignation.
-Ko Jong-soo and Kim Do-heon played for the national team among his pupils.
-He announced his retirement at the end of 2003.
+On 22 February 1995, Samsung announced the establishment of their football club Suwon Samsung Bluewings, and appointed Kim as the first manager of the club.
+He lifted 13 trophies including two K League titles and two Asian Club Championship titles for eight seasons at Suwon until he announced his retirement at the end of the 2003 season.
+He also discovered and nurtured young talents called the "Kim Ho's Children".
+Many of his pupils had successful careers at the K League even after his resignation.
+Especially, Ko Jong-soo and Kim Do-heon played for the national team among them.